Step 1 - Choose Your Term

 Check your application status on your Enrollment Connect Portal.
 Do not assume that all of your transcripts have been sent until they are confirmed on Enrollment Connect.

-Step 4 - Apply for Financial Aid and LSA Scholarships
+Step 4 - Apply for Financial Aid

 Step 5 - Wait For Your Decision